 Psyche, spirit or soul?

 So let's start where I left off in my last post.
 In Jungian thought, we have soul (sulphur) and spirit (Mercury).
 Sulphur is Soul, the seat of desire, fiery and alive, It is the ability to act.
 It is energy.
 Think of it as inner fire.
 Mercury is Spirit, it is changeable, communicative, reflective.
 It is 'the world-creating spark hidden within all matter'.
 Think of it as the light of enlightenment.
+For it interfaces soul and body and enables consciousness.
 The mode of communication created by spirit is imagination, the creation of phantasms.

 Spirit reflects the world and flows around every shape - this is why things make 'an impression' on us.
 And Spirit is the inner star, pulsating and glowing with imagination.